 The cutlet, regardless of its main ingredients, is one dish that never fails to impress by its crispy inviting looks.
-In these Lamb or Beef Mince and Potato Cutlets concocted by my Dad and my Sister-in-law, minced lamb or beef and potatoes combine together with a mix of green and dry spices and turn out a dish that releases a burst of gorgeous flavors when bitten into!
+In these lamb or beef mince and potato cutlets, minced lamb or beef and potatoes combine together with a mix of green and dry spices and turn out a dish that releases a burst of gorgeous flavors when bitten into!
 The meat and spices, coated by the crispy yet soft texture of the fried potatoes can create an appetite for even the reluctant eater.

-- 1 kg lean mince of lamb or beef (I sometimes even combine pork and veal mince)
+- 1 kg. lean mince of lamb or beef (we sometimes even combine pork and veal mince)

-- 3 tbsps vegetable/ canola/ sunflower cooking oil or ghee
+- 3 tbsp. vegetable/canola/ sunflower cooking oil or ghee

 - 1 large onion chopped very fine